Workshops & Tours

 Along with subject selection, focal length selection (lens selection) will be discussed in detail.
 You will learn why focal length selection should be a decision borne of creative necessity.

 Once you have found an inspiring subject to photograph and given great thought to your choice of focal length, you now must place equal importance on deciding where the camera should be placed and how the elements you have selected should be visually arranged.
 Throughout the week you will learn how to capture visually stunning images that feature the hallmarks of any great nature photograph: simplicity, balance and visual harmony.

 No week would be complete without lots of instruction on everybody's favorite topic - exposure.
 Even with the sophisticated metering systems of modern cameras, learning how to consistently capture proper exposure is still a challenge for many photographers.
 During the course of the week I will discuss how to get most out of your camera's metering system.
 I will also explain why it is critical for digital photographers to read the camera's histogram while in the field and then show you how.
-I'll also explain why you expose differently when shooting in raw versus jpeg.
+I'll also explain why you expose differently when shooting in RAW versus JPEG.
 You won't leave the workshop without knowing how to read a histogram.
-There will also be lectures on aperture selection and the use of tilt lenses.
+There will also be lectures on aperture selection and the use of tilt lenses (when appropriate).

 In Standard Workshops we cover most of the topics listed in the highlights during classroom programs.
 We then tailor each participant's field instruction to their own needs and skill level.

 In Advanced Workshops and Tours, instruction is more streamlined to fit both the needs of the participants and the photographic possibilities of the chosen location.